Glen Kidston

-George Pearson Glen Kidston (23 January 1899 – 5 May 1931) was a Welsh/English motor racing driver and aviator who completed a record-breaking flight from Netheravon, Wiltshire to Cape Town, South Africa, in 1931.
+George Pearson Glen Kidston (23 June 1899 – 5 May 1931) was a British motor racing driver and aviator who completed a record-breaking flight from Netheravon, Wiltshire to Cape Town, South Africa, in 1931.
 He was one of the "Bentley Boys".

 Career

 His father, Archibald Glen Kidston, was a grandson of the original A. G. Kidston, founder of the firm A.G.
 Kidston & Co, who was a metal and machinery merchant in Glasgow with interests in the Clyde Shipping Company, local solicitors, accountants and banking interests amalgamated into the Clydesdale Bank.
 Kidston was a member of the well-known Bentley Boys of the late 1920s, and possibly the wealthiest of that already wealthy set.
 Kidston was one of the four, core Grosvenor Square-based Bentley team drivers, whose day-long parties passed into contemporary legend.